-- In 2019, Uganda ranked the eight-leading country in the world, with 12.48 liters of pure alcohol per capita. - Alcohol consumption has been linked to more than 200 diseases and injury conditions, including, infectious diseases, cirrhosis, cancer, cardiovascular disease, early dementia and mental disorders.
+- In 2019, Uganda ranked the eight-leading country in the world, with 12.48 liters of pure alcohol per capita. - In Africa, Uganda is the leader in alcohol drinking - Alcohol consumption has been linked to more than 200 diseases and injury conditions, including, infectious diseases, cirrhosis, cancer, cardiovascular disease, early dementia and mental disorders.